Rexulti: 7 things you should know

-- Some people taking Rexulti develop unusual urges such as gambling, binge eating, or eating that you cannot control (compulsive), compulsive shopping, and sexual urges.
+- Some people taking Rexulti develop unusual urges such as gambling, binge eating, or eating that they cannot control (compulsive), compulsive shopping, and sexual urges.
 Talk to your healthcare provider if you or your family members notice that you are having unusual urges or behaviors.

 - Rexulti may disrupt your body's ability to reduce core body temperature.
 Strenuous exercise, exposure to extreme heat, dehydration, or some medications, such as anticholinergic medications may increase this risk.
 Avoid overheating and dehydration.

-- Seek urgent medical advice if you develop unusual body movements, confusion, high fever, lightheadedness, fainting, seizures, have problems controlling your body temperature, or difficulty swallowing.
+- Seek urgent medical advice if you develop unusual body movements, confusion, high fever, lightheadedness, fainting, seizures, problems controlling your body temperature, or difficulty swallowing.

 - Rexulti may make you feel dizzy when going from a sitting or lying down position to standing.
 This may increase your risk of falls.
 Stand up slowly and remove any fall hazards from your home (such as loose rugs).